 Design Standards for Small Cell Wireless Facilities and Telecommunications Towers

 Purpose: The Town of Dewey Beach has a small beach town aesthetic that is important to retain.
 The installation of small cell technology will enhance wireless capabilities while harmoniously blending into the existing character and context of the Town.
 Installation of the technology shall take into consideration the area in which it will be placed to ensure Dewey Beach’s small town character is maintained when development occurs in any form.
 Public safety shall also be considered when locating small cell wireless facilities.
+As technology is continually evolving expanding the range of the towers, all providers should adapt the most comprehensive solutions (BAT: Best Available Technology Economically Feasible) to reduce the number of cell towers required to meet coverage requirements.

 General Requirements for Small Cell Wireless Facilities

+Type of Applications

+There are four categories of wireless siting applications for attachments in the right of way (ROW):

+New – A proposal to install a new structure where none exists and to attach wireless facilities on the new structure.

+Replacement – A proposal to replace an existing structure without wireless facilities with a new structure and to attach wireless facilities on the replacement structure.

+Minor modification – A proposal to modify an existing wireless facility; the modification does not substantially change the size of the structure or wireless facilities.

+Collocation – means and refers to the mounting or installation of transmission equipment on a wireless support structure for the purpose of transmitting and/or receiving radio frequency signals for communications purposes..
+This definition includes the first placement of transmission equipment on a Tower or base station.
+Collocation also refers to a proposal to locate transmission equipment on a wireless support structure on which wireless facilities already exist

 Antenna

-a.
 The antenna shall appear as a seamless extension of the existing structure.

-b.
 Antenna shall be equal to or less diameter of the tower/structure.

-c.
 Antenna shall appear as a seamless extension of the new tower/structure.

-d.
 The antenna shall match the color, texture of the tower/structure it will be a part of.

+When antennas are placed in line with the pole, they should have a smooth, cylindrical shape, such as a single canister.

+Multiple separate antennas must be located inside an antenna enclosure of no more than three cubic feet in volume or, in the case of an antenna that has exposed elements, the antenna and all of its exposed elements are cumulatively no more than three cubic feet in volume.

+Total height of the antenna shroud/ canister shall not exceed 3 feet.

+Antennas on small wireless facilities should be of the type and operate at frequency such that it will not cause unacceptable interference with a public safety agency's communications equipment.

+Backup Power and Power Connections

+Battery backup-power devices shall be installed with a transfer switch to prevent back feeding into the electrical system.

+All utility lines required to power wireless communication must be buried underground.
+Overhead wires are prohibited.

 Cabinets and Equipment

-a.
 All equipment/cabinets associated with small cell wireless facilities shall comply with the Town’s floodplain regulations.

-b.
 If equipment needs to be located on the tower/structure other than the antenna the equipment shall not protrude more than 12” from any tower/structure.

-c.
 All equipment/cabinets shall comply with any wind restrictions.

-d.
 All equipment/cabinets shall match the color and texture of the tower/structure it is to be placed with the exception of wood utility poles.

-e.
 All wires shall be shrouded and shall match the color and texture of the structure it is to be attached.